nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 >
 >Examples:
 >* `list p` followed by `promote 2 2025-12-20` promotes the 2nd person in the potential hire list with a contract end date of 20 Dec 2025.
->* `find p Betsy` followed by `promote 1 2025-12-20` promotes the 1st potential hire in the results of the `find` command with a contract end date of 20 Dec 2025.
+>* `find p n/Betsy` followed by `promote 1 2025-12-20` promotes the 1st potential hire in the results of the `find` command with a contract end date of 20 Dec 2025.
 >
 ><box type="warning" seamless>
 >